Jordan-Dennis/Miyake/To Do's.md

 # To Do's:
  - I need to look into |> operator for simplicity -- SERIOUSLY
- - So I want to generalise now at the end.
-    - This will require an equilbrium calculation with steady_state_production arg
  - Error catching is a priority

 # Plan
- - Lower priority is fixing Github
- - Fix the local declarations -- Current priority
+ - Fix the local declarations
  - Generalisation to any of the prebuilt models is important
-    - Equilibriate function required

 # Dumping thoughts
  - I want to refactor the code and have it more general